 Coeliacs vs “May Contain Gluten”: How to Stop Eating Them

+In this blog post, I’m going to explain what a may contain is, why you shouldn’t eat them and provide some tips to help you stop!
 I’ve ummed and ahhed about whether to write this because I didn’t want to sound like I was telling you what to do… but it was you lot that finally persuaded me to do it so here goes…

 I recently asked my Instagram followers if they had any questions they wanted to ask me and I was surprised at how many said: (1) can coeliacs eat foods that say may contain gluten?
 (2) do you have “cheat days” where you eat gluten/may contains? and (3) how I stop myself eating may contains?

 To be completely honest, I’ve never had a “cheat day” and I’ve never been tempted to eat may contains because I know it can cause big problems!!
 But I wanted to help anyone that needed it!

 What is a “May Contain”?

 The “may contain” label might say something like this somewhere on the packaging:

 - may contain traces of gluten